-Most new owners are delighted by puppy antics but puppies eating poop prompts anything but smiles.
-It could be any animal's feces, too!
-From your cat's litter box to their own stool, even a neighboring horse or cow pasture, puppies do not discriminate in who's poo they are willing to eat.
-While many puppies will grow out of this phase to some extent, there are steps you can take to discourage and stop the behavior.
+Most new owners are delighted by puppy antics, but a puppy that eats poop prompts anything but smiles.
+It could be any animal's feces too.
+From its own stool to your cat's litter box deposits to a neighboring horse's or cow's manure, some puppies don't discriminate when it comes to poo they're willing to eat.
+Although many puppies grow out of this phase at least to some extent, there are steps you can take to discourage and even stop the behavior.

 Watch Now: Why Do Some Puppies Eat Poop?

 Why Do Puppies Eat Poop?

 Dogs often eat their own or another animal’s droppings, no matter what species of animal does it.
 There's even a technical term for it in the animal world: coprophagia.

 This behavior typically first appears in pups at about 4 to 9 months of age, and the frequency tends to increase after the age of 1.
 The good news is that most pups outgrow the habit.
 The bad news is that some dogs hang on to the nasty practice throughout their lives.
 For example, Shih Tzus are one breed that appears to be more prone to the behavior.

 There are a variety of reasons why your puppy eats poop:

 - This is normal behavior for mom dogs that must clean up after their babies, and some of the pups may end up mimicking this behavior.

 - When you wave your hands, shout with disgust, and chase the puppy all over the yard, that’s great puppy entertainment.
 Chasing can actually reward the behavior and encourage your puppy to play poopy-keep-away.

 - Digestive problems may lead to puppies snacking on their waste.
 For instance, if the dog's food is not providing proper nutrients and is not being digested fully, the dog may look to their feces as a supplement because it's nearly the same as when it was eaten.